{"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 Their apprenticeships are real salaried jobs, paying at least minimum wage, that offer the opportunity to train at the same time as working.
 Around 20% of your apprenticeship must be spent in off-the-job training or additional added-value activities, such as yard or competition visits.

-BD advertise apprentice jobs on their website but if you’re already in employment your employer can register with the programme if they’re a BD member.
+BD advertises apprentice jobs on its website, but if you’re already employed, your employer can register with the programme if they’re BD members.
 Employers who register also receive a financial incentive per apprentice hired.

 Apprenticeships are currently 95% funded by the government and 5% by the employer.

 Level 2 (intermediate) apprenticeships are equivalent to 5 GCSE passes and are a good entry point for those starting out.
 The BD level 2 equine groom apprenticeship takes 13 months to complete, predominantly consists of on-the-job practical training, and you can start when you’re 16.
-Riding can also be included as part of the course.
+Riding can also be included in the course.

 There can sometimes be a misconception that qualifications for grooming are not valued at professional yards, but as grand prix rider and owner of Elite Dressage Anna Ross explains, that isn’t the case: “I’m a fully qualified BHSI myself, and I like it if people who work for me have done their BHS exams or an apprenticeship because it shows they have stable management skills, know how to care for the horse and are passionate and committed enough to further their skills.”